temporalio/edu-101-typescript-code/exercises/hello-workflow/README.md

 ## Part D: Start the Worker

-1. Open a terminal window in the environment and change to the `practice/src` subdirectory for this exercise
+1. In a terminal window in the environment and change to the `exercises/hello-workflow/practice/src` subdirectory for this exercise
 2. Run the following command to start the Worker:

 ```